microsoftgraph/console-csharp-snippets-sample/README.md

 2. Select **Add an app**, and enter a friendly name for the application (such as **Console App for Microsoft Graph (Delegated perms)**).
 Click **Create**.

-3. ON the application registration page, select "Add Platform."
+3. ON the application registration page, select **Add Platform**.
 Select the **Native App** tile and save your change.
 The **delegated permissions** operations in this sample use permissions that are specified in the AuthenticationHelper.cs file.
 This is why you don't need to assign any permissions to the app on this page.

 4. Open the solution and then the Constants.cs file in Visual Studio.